Become an Education Center

 Phase 3

-The organization will host in-person WFA courses for it’s members and/or the public to facilitate mentorship and evaluation.
-To be as cost and time effective as possible, it is recommended to host 2 consecutive one-day WFA courses (such as Saturday and Sunday).
-The first course provides the instructor candidate and organization an opportunity to experience the process of offering training opportunities while under the guidance of the Instructor Trainer.
-Dates for these wilderness medicine courses will be arranged between the organization and the Base Medical Instructor Trainer
+The organization will host in-person WFA courses for it’s members and/or the public to facilitate mentorship.
+Alternatively, the instructor candidate can attend an already scheduled course.
+The mentorship course provides the instructor candidate and organization an opportunity to experience the process of offering training opportunities while under the guidance of a certified instructor.

 Phase 4